syuuzu/scrapbox/README.md

    ```

 ## Planned Features
+- Better README: this readme kinda sucks...
-- Site Mascot and Branding: every good project has a mascot! branding too I guess...
+- Site Mascot and Branding: every good project has a mascot!
 - Custom CSS support: theme the site to your hearts content.
 - UI Localization: I want to have support for all around the world.
-- Opt-In Logging: option to enable IP logging of requests for moderation purposes.
+- IP Logging Setting: Admin option to enable IP logging of requests for moderation purposes.

 ## License
 This project is licensed under the GPL-3.0 - [LICENSE](LICENSE)